propet/i3/README.md

 * Tune your keyboard repetition speed with `xset`, to which you can pass the speed at which the repetition mode is trigered, and the speed of those repetitions. (e.g. `xset r rate 300 50`)

+* A good pipe animation program for terminal is https://github.com/pipeseroni/pipes.sh

 ## Usage